joeybose/joeybose.github.io/_posts/2022-05-20-GenCourse.markdown

 * [Pulling back information geometry](https://arxiv.org/abs/2106.05367)

-## Week 9: Normalizing Flows on Riemannian Manifolds
+## Oct 28th - Week 9: Normalizing Flows on Riemannian Manifolds
 How can we define flexible probability distributions on general Riemannian manifolds?
 Turns out one natural way to do so is to define an easy-to-sample prior distribution and a time-evolving vector field that transports this density to the desired target.
 This effectively generalizes the continuous normalizing flow approach previously seen in week 3 to Riemannian manifolds and this week we will cover 3 papers that were published concurrently on this very topic.
 Extending the CNF’s to manifolds typically requires backpropping through an ODE solver which is computationally expensive.
 In this week we will cover a series of normalizing flows that sidestep this expensive computation by using various methodological innovations such as using convex potentials from Riemannian optimal transport to neural implementation of Moser’s trick which led to MoserFlow (NeurIPS 2021 outstanding paper).